Saint John's Eve: Ireland

+In some rural parts of Ireland, particularly in the north-west, Bonfire Night is held on St. John's Eve (Oíche Fhéile Eoin), when bonfires are lit on hilltops.
 The celebration is also called a "Tine Cnámh", literally Bone Fire.
 Often lit by the oldest present, the youngest present would throw in a bone as part of the celebrations.
 As part of some customs after the dancing and celebrations were over, revellers would bring home a spent ember from the fire, this was thrown into a field to bring good fortune in the year to come.

 In his poem "The Sisters," published in 1861, Limerick poet Aubrey Thomas de Vere describes "Bonfire Night" or "St. John's Day Eve" in a post-Great-Famine world that still lay in ruins:

-At last,After our home attain'd, we turn'd, and lo!With festal fires the hills were lit!
-Thine eveSaint John, had come once more, and for thy sakeAs though but yesterday thy crown were worn,Amid their ruinous realm uncomfortedThe Irish people triumph'd.
-Gloomy layThe intermediate space; — thence brightlier burn'dThe circling fires beyond it.
-'Lo!'
-Said I,Man's life as view'd by Ireland's sons; a valeWith many a pitfall throng'd, and shade, and briar,Yet overblown by angel-haunted airs,And by the Light Eternal girdled round."

 Irish St. John's Day Eve traditions included: A few days before, children and youth would solicit donations for the bonfires – it was considered bad luck to refuse them.
 The point of the bonfires was to draw God's blessings on the summer crops.
 Attendees would leap over the bonfires.
 Bonfire ashes would be scattered on the crops for good luck.
 Most troublesome local weeds would be burned in the bonfire to help stave them off.
 Men would walk through their fields with lit torches and then toss those torches on the bonfire for crop blessing.

 People gathering at the bonfires would bring food and drink, with potatoes roasted around the fire.
 Cattle would be driven through the ashes of the bonfires.
 At this time of year, St John's Wort and foxgloves would be gathered; the wort was believed to ward off witchcraft and both were used medicinally.

 In coastal areas of Ireland, fishermen's boats and nets would be blessed by priests on St John's Eve.
 A communal salmon dinner was traditionally served on this day in Portballintrae, County Antrim.
 The sweet milky dish goody was also served, which sometimes would be prepared at the bonfire in a large pot to be served to younger people.

+Ballaghkeen, a village in County Wexford, where the church is dedicated to St John the Baptist, holds its Patron day on the first Sunday in July, this Sunday being the closest to the Old Calendar date for St John's Day.
+In some parts of Ireland, bonfires were lit on the Eve of Saints Peter and Paul (June 28) instead of St John's Eve.
+The tradition was known as "Little St John’s Day".